 HOW I CAN HELP YOU

-I can talk about the dangers of depression and suicide at your workplace, school or event.
+I can share my story, showing others that it’s good to talk at your workplace, school or event.

-I can share my story of dealing with suicide and depression for your publication or blog.
+I can share my personal experience and contribute for your publication or blog.

 1. I’m shit at DIY.
 I can’t even put a shelf up.